manweile/BTFMI/README.md

 The Arduino AVR Board Library has a known bug in versions greater than 1.82:
 [Downgrade Arduino AVR Boards to 1.82](https://github.com/LubomirJagos/LabVIEW-Universal-Transcriptor/issues/3)

-To workaround, use Arduino IDE tools>Board>Board Manager to select Arduino AVR Boars.
+To workaround, use Arduino IDE tools>Board>Board Manager to select Arduino AVR Boards.
 Select version 1.8.2 from drop down list. **DO NOT UPDATE THIS BOARD WHEN YOU OPEN THE IDE AND GET UPDATE INFO DIALOG BOX**

 ## Required Arduino Libraries